vlaaad/reveal/README.md

   - for full experience we should fork `System/out` and `System/err`, and re-bind roots of `*out*` and `*err*` — is it a good idea?
 - multiple accordions
+- more actions:
+  - view files ending with `.html` as web pages
 - improve datafy/nav support
 - remember window position and size
 - popup might appear in weird locations